bhaskar-kamble/petprojectbeuth/README.md

 The default parameters are:

-1. `numberMasses = 5`.
+1. `numberMasses = 6`.
 This is the number of masses in the spring-mass system and is an integer.
-2. `relAmp = [1.0 , 0.8 , 0.6 , 0.4 , 0.4]`.
+2. `relAmp = [1.0 , 0.8 , 0.6 , 0.4 , 0.4 , 0.3]`.
 These are the relative amplitudes of each of the masses and is a list.
 The length must be equal to `numberMasses`.
+Otherwise a runtime error is thrown.
 3. `howLong = 4.0*np.pi*5.0` This is the duration for which you want the animation to run and is a float.
 4. `howMany = 4000` This is the number of snapshots in the interval `howLong` and is an integer.